Sunknight1986/Eagle-Eye/README.md

 # Quokka
 ICON (will be added later)
 ## Overview
-Quokka is a mapping tool to let users identify the distribution of 1) **Tall buildings** and 2) **Infrastructures**(Only Hospital and Pharmacy currently) in a particular area, based on the metadata from OpenStreetMap.
+Quokka is a mapping tool to let users identify the distribution of 1) **Tall buildings** (you could choose level higher than7 or height higher than 40)and 2) **Infrastructures**(Only Hospital and Pharmacy currently) in a particular area, based on the metadata from OpenStreetMap.
 ## Features
 - Fast cuculating speed
 - Could be used in many areas in the world(only limited by the data from OpenStreetMap)